acquireio/AcquireIO-Core/README.md

 ## Installation

-AcquireIO for iOS supports iOS 8, iOS 9, iOS 10, iOS 11 and iOS 12.
+AcquireIO for iOS supports iOS 8, iOS 9, iOS 10, iOS 11, iOS 12 and iOS 13.

 Building with Xcode 9+ is required, which adds support for iPhone X and iOS 11.

+Building with XCode 11.4+ and Swift 5.2.2 is required for Swift.

 ### CocoaPods